Skip to content

 GitHub Access Tokens

 If you ever needed to create an access token for GitHub this example attempts to match the same level of control using scopie.
-For brevity reasons, only the scopes related to repositories are listed.
+For brevity reasons, only the permissions related to repositories are listed.

-Repository Scopes
+Repository permissions

 Group Action Description